-The following table demonstrates the sensitivity of the consolidated statement of income and comprehensive income to reasonably possible changes in interest rates as of December 31, 2016, with all other variables held constant.
+The following table demonstrates the sensitivity of the consolidated statement of income and comprehensive income to reasonably possible changes in interest rates as of December 31, 2017, with all other variables held constant.

-The sensitivity of the consolidated statement of income and comprehensive income is the effect of the assumed changes in interest rates on the Company's profit for one year, based on the floating rate of financial assets and financial liabilities at December 31, 2016 and 2016.
+The sensitivity of the consolidated statement of income and comprehensive income is the effect of the assumed changes in interest rates on the Company's profit for one year, based on the floating rate of financial assets and financial liabilities at December 31, 2017 and 2016.
 There is no direct impact on the Company's equity.
 The effect of decreases in interest rate is expected to be equal and opposite to the effect of increases shown below:

-Increase in interest rate Effect on profit for the year
+Increase in Effect on profit for the

-Basis points Ú.S. \$
+2017 interest rate Basis points year U.S.\$

-2016

-U.S. Dollar 10 (3,358)
+U.S. Dollar 10 (28,574)

-2015 U.S. Dollar 10 (4,011)
+2016 U.S. Dollar 10 (3,358)